Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 Section 5.
 Requests.
 Expanded media coverage must be requested as provided in this Section:

 a.
-Appellate court proceeding.A media representative must request expanded media coverage from the Supreme Court at least seventy-two hours before the scheduled proceeding.
-The request must be by regular mail and, if possible, by facsimile, with copies to counsel of record.
+Appellate court proceeding.A media representative must request expanded media coverage from the Supreme Court at least two business days before the scheduled proceeding and must set forth which type of coverage is sought, including whether live coverage is sought.
+The request must be made by electronic means, with copies to counsel of record.
 The Court may determine the coverage of any proceeding.

 c.
 Single request for all proceedings.
 Following the procedures in subsection (b), a media representative may make a single request to cover all proceedings in a case.
 The judge may not grant the request for all proceedings if a criminal defendant is not represented by counsel.